StackVista/stackstate-docs/use/metrics/k8s-add-metrics.md

 The `<id>` in this command is not the identifier but the number in the `Id` column of the `sts settings list` output.

+## More options

-## Multiple time series in one chart
+### Multiple time series in one chart

 {% hint style="info" %}
 There is only 1 unit for a metric binding (it gets plotted on the y-axis of the chart), as a result you should only include queries that produce time series with the same unit.
 In some cases it might be possible to convert the unit.
-For example CPU usage might be reported in milli-cores or cores by different metrics, milli-cores can be converted in the query to cores by including `(<original-query> * 1000`.
+For example CPU usage might be reported in milli-cores or cores by different metrics, milli-cores can be converted in the query to cores by including `(<original-query>) * 1000`.
 {% endhint %}

 There are 2 ways to get multiple time series in a single metric binding and therefore in a single chart: